 Billy: Awesome, awesome.
 Yeah, I think selling bigger deals.
 It’s a little different skill set, but I don’t feel like personally, I’ve done small deals, I’ve done big deals, I think it’s almost the same amount of work.
 It’s just a different kind of work.

 Jackie: It’s actually been interesting I found in oftentimes it’s actually less work.
 Only because at least for us with some of the smaller vendors we were working with and smaller businesses, they needed a lot more hand holding and they would ask you 10 times, can you find this document, how do I set this up?
 Can you help me configure this?

 Can you help me with that?
 And I was like, no, dude, you’re spending like $100 a month go find it yourself.
-And now some of these more sophisticated companies that have more technical people, that are used to doing things on their own, and are mentally trained to just be able to do more with their engineering teams.
-These people are more willing to do a lot of the work on their own, dig through the documents and only come to us when there’s really something that’s a challenge instead of they didn’t want to look for it.
+And now some of these more sophisticated companies that have more technical people.
+That are used to doing things on their own.
+Are mentally trained to just be able to do more with their engineering teams.
+These people are more willing to do a lot of the work on their own.
+Dig through the documents and only come to us when there’s really something that’s a challenge instead of they didn’t want to look for it.

 Billy: Yeah, no, that’s for sure. supporting them is almost, it’s almost easier to support an enterprise customer actually.
 Once they’re up and going that kind of just run it themselves.
 So awesome.
 Awesome.
 Oh, wait, is there anything I should have asked you, Jackie, that I haven’t, before we wrap up?